confluence/python-textbok/python_notes/02_Python_Basics.rst

 A variable which is defined in the main body of a file is called a ''global'' variable.
 It will be visible throughout the file, and also inside any file which imports that file.
 Global variables can have unintended consequences because of their wide-ranging effects -- that is why you should almost never use them.
 Only objects which are intended to be used globally, like functions and classes, should be put in the global namespace.

 A variable which is defined inside a function is ''local'' to that function.
 It is accessible from the point at which it is defined until the end of the function, and exists for as long as the function is executing.
+The parameter names in the function definition behave like local variables, but they contain the values that you pass into the function when you call it.

 Here is an example of variables in different scopes::